Creating an LQA process

 Some of the common challenges we come across when working with companies new to the localization journey are:

-• Establishing shared goals with internal stakeholders.
-People across the company (content designers, product, and go-to-market teams) don’t share the goal of producing high-quality localized products, so translation quality is an afterthought.
+• Establishing shared goals with internal stakeholders: People across the company (content designers, product, and go-to-market teams) don’t share the goal of producing high-quality localized products, so translation quality often becomes an afterthought.

 • Defining quality.
 There are objective ways to measure the accuracy and fluency of a translation.
 Many companies struggle with defining language quality, so they don’t know whether translations are good or bad.

-• Systems.
-There are no tools and automations to support languages in maintenance, make continuous improvements, and launch new languages efficiently.
+• Systems: There are no tools and automations in place to support languages in maintenance, make continuous improvements, and launch new languages efficiently.

-While it may seem obvious what translation errors are, we think there’s room to define what we mean.
+While it may seem obvious what translation errors are, we think there’s room to define what we mean within the context of an LQA process.

 Broadly speaking, a translation error is any lack of consistency between the source and target text.
 Errors can be divided into objective or subjective mistakes: